An Important Connection:

 As of June 1st, 2019, recreational “All-Terrain” vehicles have been allowed within city limits of Corner Brook along a designated route.

-ONLY ONE ROUTE through the City of Corner Brook has been designated for ATV use.
+ONLY SELECT ROUTES through the City of Corner Brook have been designated for ATV use.

 - Riverside Drive.